 Treatment of disorders due to suppression of urge to move the bowels

-These disorders can be treated by pacifying the Vata, facilitating its downward movement and also the release of accumulated fecal matter.
-This comprises of fomentation and massage all over the body in the direction of the hair, and on the abdomen in the clockwise direction, use of medicated suppository, enemas and use of herbs that break down the built up hard stools and bring them out.
+These disorders can be treated by pacifying the Vata, facilitating its downward movement, and the release of accumulated fecal matter.
+This comprises of fomentation and massage all over the body in the direction of the hair, and on the abdomen in the clockwise direction, use of medicated suppository, enemas, and use of herbs that break down the built up hard stools and bring them out.